ArtursTorsters/git-branch/README.md

 - Files opened in Visual Studio Code are automatically associated with the active Git branch.
 - Easily switch between branches to access the files specific to each branch.
+- Press Ctrl+Shift+P to open the command palette and choose Git Branch File Tracker

 ## Example Scenario